 Winter in Connecticut used to be brutal.

-And while that cuts-down on the wintry photo opportunities, it does make traveling and being outside way easier.
+While that cuts down on the wintry photo opportunities, it does make traveling and being outside way easier.

-And despite the best efforts of the 2020 pandemic, there’s still plenty of things to do in Connecticut in December.
+And besides, there are still plenty of things to do in Connecticut in December.

-Read on for our list of recommendations that we give to our own guests.
+Read on for our list of recommendations we give our own guests here at Stanton House Inn.

-Outdoorsy things to do in Connecticut in December
+Outdoorsy Activities to Do in Connecticut in December

 But wait!
 It’s cold outside!

-That’s true, but the New England wisdom of managing November in Connecticut applies to the rest of the months of winter.
+That’s true, but the New England wisdom of managing November in Connecticut applies to the rest of the winter months.

-So, slip-on the long underwear, then cover that with jeans and a warm flannel before you put on the standard jacket, hat, and gloves.
-Then go outside.
+So, slip-on the long underwear, cover that with jeans, and throw on a warm flannel before you put on the standard jacket, hat, and gloves.
+Once you’re wrapped up, you’re ready to go outside.
+And you can always reward yourself afterwards with a sit by the fireplace in the room of your New England inn.

-Added benefit is that with so few people visiting the beaches, there’s no fee for non-residents to visit.
+The added benefit is that with so few people visiting the best beaches in CT, there’s no fee for non-residents to visit.

 Greenwich Point Park

-Be sure to explore Greenwich Point Park for a walk along its beach and the walking trails.
-Walk to the far end of the park to witness a sweeping view of the Manhattan skyline off in the distance.
+Be sure to explore this top Greenwich park for a walk along its beach and the walking trails.
+Walk to the far end of the park to witness a sweeping view of the Manhattan skyline off in the distance or see the rolling waves of the water.
+This is a really special park because of the different nature it offers and its solitude during the winter.

 Sherwood Island State Park

-Head up the coast to Westport, one of the most cute towns in Connecticut.
+Head up the coast to the cute town of Westport.
+There on Sherwood Island along the coast is one of the most-visited parks in Connecticut.

 Sherwood Island offers an expansive beach and beautiful woods and marshes to walk along in December.